 Resist the urge to jump on the latest IT trend at the expense of your strategy.
 The next time your CEO brings up the chatbot, reframe the conversation to bring up some long-held concerns you’ve had about your website customer support section, and suggest implementing a live chat function instead.
 It’s a way to stay informed and one step ahead of the rest of the company.

-4. Focus on your people.
+4. Focus on Your People

 We love IT pros at imageOne.
 You’re smart, you’re groovy, and we appreciate that you don’t like the overuse of the word “hack.”
 If you’re feeling the need to re-energize your IT department, the best place to look is at the vast amount of talent you’ve already got available.

 If you’re looking to hire, take the time to look beyond the resume.
 It may sound reductive, but hiring people who show a genuine desire to keep learning and growing is just as important as finding someone who’s completed the hottest new development boot camp.

 Then, open up opportunities for lower-level employees to bring something new to the department.
 Whether it’s an ingenious bit of code that makes your server run a tiny bit faster or a referral for a new managed print service, don’t be afraid to go to your department for advice and innovation.
-It helps keep you in the loop and approachable as well.
+As a bonus, this can help to keep you in the loop and seem approachable.